-This weekend, I woke up with my throat on fire.
-I knew I’d pull out every trick in the book to try and kick the darn thing.
-Starting with hot tea (and a banana and an egg on a bagel- gotta fuel the machine).
+Then, I woke up with my throat on fire.
+I knew I’d pull out every trick in the book to try to naturally cure a sore throat in just one day.

-I’m a big fan of Throat Coat.
+I’m a big fan of this tea.
 I find it soothes and protects and with no caffeine, I can drink it all day long.

 But again, typical.
 I knew I’d need more than chugging water to kick this thing, so I turned to garlic.

-This time, however, I mixed 1 Tbsp of AVC and 1 Tbsp of honey into 1 cup of very warm water.
-Here’ the secret- DRINK IT WHILE IT’S WARM.
+This time, however, I mixed 1 Tbsp of ACV and 1 Tbsp of honey into 1 cup of very warm water.
+Here’ the secret: DRINK IT WHILE IT’S WARM.
 It is surprisingly good and feels like a warm hug for your throat.
 I drank four of these through the day.

 Though I know many people swear a good sweat session can make you feel better, my body begged for rest.
 I listened.